-Pete Bowen, 39, got up at 7am this morning with his two children Frankie and Maisie and decided to sit them down for an honest discussion about how great life was for him once upon a time.
+Pete Bowen, 39, got up at 7am this morning with his two children Frankie and Maisie and decided to sit them down for an honest discussion about how great life was before they came along.

 Pete said: “The kids woke up at 6:30, on Sunday bloody morning.
-I tried to get them back to sleep but Frankie gets really twitchy and kicked me in the bollocks twice, so I reluctantly went downstairs.
+I tried to get them back to sleep in our bed, but Frankie gets really twitchy and kicked me in the bollocks twice, so I reluctantly went downstairs.

 “There was a Paw Patrol on that we’d all seen a couple of times so I thought I’d bring out a few stories from the archives.”

-“Daddy and his friends would head out at around midday, go the pub to watch football and have several drinks of Daddy pop and a pack of 20 Regal, which are like the candy sticks you have at Halloween.
+“Daddy and his friends would head out at around midday on a Saturday, go the pub to watch football and have several drinks of Daddy pop and a pack of 20 Regal, which are like those candy sticks you have at Halloween.

 Pete continued: “Daddy and his friends all used to chip in for a few bags of Sherbet Dip and head off into Wind Street, which is where I take you for food in Nando’s when Mummy and Daddy argue.

-“We’d all go to a club called Escape and we’d all be very energetic after having between three and nine Jelly Tot type sweeties because they were three for a tenner, a bit like when you two get a sugar rush and go bouncing around in soft play.
+“We’d all go to a club called Escape and be very energetic after having between three and nine Jelly Tot type sweeties, because they were three for a tenner.

-He added: “Now because fruit is important we’d go somewhere called Top Banana, where you could play sport in the form of pool, or alternatively drink a sickly orange drink and buy lots of drugs, sorry I mean, more sweets.
+Bowen added: “Because fruit is important we’d go somewhere called Top Banana, where you could play sport in the form of pool, or alternatively drink a sickly orange drink and buy lots of drugs, sorry I meant, more sweets.

-“After that Daddy and his friends would go to a karate club where we would either learn karate through bad dancing, or we’d relax in the changing rooms telling each other how much we loved each other before we’d sit in a house watching BBC News, inhaling broccoli through a bong and hiding from any light coming in through the cracks in the curtains.
-Good old days.”
+“After that Daddy and his friends would go to a karate club where we would either learn karate through bad dancing, or we’d relax in the changing rooms telling each other how much we loved each other before sitting in a house watching BBC News, inhaling broccoli through a bong and hiding from any light coming in through the cracks in the curtains.